rodekruis/IBF-system/README.md

     Fill in the variables with someone who has them.

-3. Whitelist your machine IP at the database server (unless using local database)
+3. (Only if connecting local setup to remote database): Whitelist your machine IP at the database server

 ### Using Docker